Working memory: Training

 In another influential study, training with a working memory task (the dual n-back task) improved performance on a fluid intelligence test in healthy young adults.
 The improvement of fluid intelligence by training with the n-back task was replicated in 2010, but two studies published in 2012 failed to reproduce the effect.
 The combined evidence from about 30 experimental studies on the effectiveness of working-memory training has been evaluated by several meta-analyses.
 The authors of these meta-analyses disagree in their conclusions as to whether or not working-memory training improves intelligence.
 Yet these meta-analyses agree that, the more distant the outcome measure, the weaker is the causal link – training working memory almost always yields increases in working memory, often in attention, and sometimes in academic performance, but it is still an outstanding question what exact circumstances differs between cases of successful and unsuccessful transfer of effects.

+Another research has founded that working memory training can produce more than just improvements in working memory, but also in fluid intelligence.
+Jaeggi and her research team reported that participants who completed adaptive working memory training demonstrated improvements on measures of fluid intelligence compared to the control participants (Jaeggi, Buschkuel, Jondides & Perrig 2008).